bbcf/bbcflib/doc/tutorial_rnacounter.rst

 Using rnacounter to count reads in genomic intervals
 ====================================================

+`rnacounter` estimates abundances of genes and their different transcripts from read densities.
+Exons and introns can also be quantified.
-Count reads on genes and transcripts from a genome-level BAM file and a GTF/GFF file describing the exon structure, such as those provided by Ensembl or GenRep.
+It requires a genome-level BAM file and a
+GTF/GFF file describing the exon structure, such as those provided by Ensembl or GenRep.
 The GTF is assumed to be sorted at least w.r.t. chromosome name, and the chromosome identifiers in the GTF must be the same as the BAM references.
+The method used is described in [<ref>].

 Most basic usage::